competition, new products, strategy

 One of Coca-Cola’s successful products at the time was Tab.
 Tab was Coca-Cola’s first diet cola drink, around 20 years before Diet Coke was introduced.

 To combat Crystal Pepsi, a product line extension of Tab Clear was introduced to compete directly against Crystal Pepsi.
 The key difference between the two products was that Tab was a diet drink, competing against a full sugar clear version of Pepsi.

 Coca-Cola’s intent, which was highly successful, was to confuse the market as to the positioning (that is, the unique benefits) of both Crystal Pepsi and Tab Clear.
-With this to say, Crystal Pepsi did not generate significant market share and was eventually withdrawn from the market, along with Tab Clear.
+With this direct competitor in place, Crystal Pepsi did not generate significant market share and was eventually withdrawn from the market, later along with Tab Clear.

 According to Sergio’s marketing book, the intent was always to withdraw Tab Clear as the product was simply a competitive defensive move without any long-term intention to maintain the product.

 - Do you agree with the strategy of launching a short-term product in order to simply block a competitive move?
 Why, why not?